usbarmory/interlock/README.md

 The use of INTERLOCK is coupled with the presence of at least one LUKS encrypted partition, its initial creation is pre-requisite left to the user.

-An example setup using cryptsetup and lvm2 follows (microSD partition is shown to illustrate typical USB armory setup):
+An example setup using cryptsetup and LVM2 follows.
+The example uses a microSD partition to illustrate typical USB armory setup, the partition (mmcblk0p2) is assumed to have been previously created with fdisk using the desired size and the Linux LVM type (8e).

 ```
 pvcreate /dev/mmcblk0p2